miqdadfwz/miqdad.dev/README.md

 - Showing empathy towards other community members

 Examples of unacceptable behavior by participants include:

-- The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic